Prometheus-X-association/edge-computing/docs/design-document.md

 You should also remove this paragraph._
 --->

-The Edge Computing (Decentralized AI processing) BB provides value added services exploiting an underlying distributed edge computing infrastructure (e.g. owned and operated by Cloud Providers).
+The Edge Computing (Decentralized AI processing) BB provides value-added services exploiting an underlying distributed edge computing infrastructure (e.g. owned and operated by Cloud Providers).

-Two main high level objectives are targeted by these services:
+Two main high-level objectives are targeted by these services:
-  - goal 1: privacy preserving: keep the data close to the user, more exactly within a pre-defined privacy zone
+  - goal 1: privacy-preserving: keep the data close to the user, more exactly within a pre-defined privacy zone
   - goal 2: efficient near-data processing: optimize performance and resource utilization